 Actinic keratosis is not skin cancer.
-It is a common, precancerous skin change that can turn into a skin cancer if left untreated over a long period of time.
+It is a common, precancerous skin change that can turn into a squamous cell skin cancer if left untreated over a long period of time.
 Actinic keratosis lesions tend to appear on sun-exposed parts of the body.
 They can be reddish-brown or skin-colored.
 These lesions are most often raised, scaly, and rough, like sandpaper.
 In some cases, actinic keratosis lesions are painful.
 Getting early treatment for actinic keratoses almost always cures the lesions.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |